Story of Ted Weisgal and Leisure Learning Unlimited

 What the Sundry School didn't know is that showing Ted the door would accelerate its demise dramatically.

-Chapter Two - Donna Gordon and the Class Factory
+Chapter Two - Deborah and the Class Factory

 In the summer of 1978, I was fairly new to the dance world.
 I had been teaching for about eight months.
 My first job as a Disco dance teacher was at Stevens of Hollywood, a dance studio located on Westheimer a block west of Shepherd across the street from St. Anne's Catholic Church.